 Are you a speech and language therapy student interested in developing your leadership skills?
-About to head into the final year of a BSc or undertaking an MSc in any year?
+Are you in the final year of a BSc or undertaking an MSc in any year?
 Then read on to find out about RCSLT’s leadership placements and how to apply.
-Applications open on Monday 3 February and close on Friday 21 February 2025.
+Applications opened on 27 November 2025 and close on 2 January 2025.

 What’s it all about?

-RCSLT is running leadership placements in summer 2025.
+RCSLT is running the next student leadership placement in February 2026.
 We are offering four students a two-week placement which covers leadership theories and experiences.
 The placement will be a mix of group project work, independent learning, coaching and shadowing.
 It will be virtual to allow students to apply wherever they are in the UK.
 However, there will be an opportunity to visit the RCSLT HQ if successful candidates would like.

 This placement will provide students with experience of strategic working at RCSLT and an overview of key projects; influencing skills and approaches; the opportunity to work on a project with students from other universities; and a chance to gain an insight into their own leadership strengths.